 This declaration of providing village land to the Government is given only for the purpose and the intention of construction of the proposed Haflong - Tiniali road, and not for any other purpose.
 This submission is made of our free will without any coercion or compulsion and we request the Government to make rapid progress to execute the project.

-..... day of Augus - 2022 on behalf of the This declaration is given on ...5 villagers of NC Hills and submitted to the Project Director, PWRD.
+This declaration is given on day of .Augus 1 2022 on behalf of the villagers of NC Hills and submitted to the Project Director, PWRD.
 Government of Assam.

 Signature